corybagozzi/linkedinlunatics/README.md

 # LinkedIn Lunatics

-A creative project for generating satirical tech and office culture parody cards in the style of Garbage Pail Kids.
-This project uses AI to create personalized, workplace-safe parody cards that playfully mock tech and office culture tropes.
+Inspired by the r/LinkedInLunatics subreddit, this project brings the spirit of tech and office culture satire to life through Garbage Pail Kids-style parody cards.
+Using AI, it creates personalized, workplace-safe parody cards that playfully mock tech and office culture tropes.

 Created by [Cory Bagozzi](https://www.linkedin.com/in/corybagozzi/)

+Feel free to remix, share, or build upon this project - just toss a credit or link my way if you do! 🎨✨

+## Quick Start

+1. Copy the entire contents of `prompt.txt`
+2. Paste it into ChatGPT
+3. ChatGPT will ask you for:
+   - Your first name
+   - Your job title/role (for internal use only)
+   - A photo of your face or selfie
+4. Sit back and let ChatGPT generate your personalized parody card!

+**Bonus Tip:** Not quite what you were looking for?
+Feel free to ask ChatGPT to adjust the style, props, or theme!
+For example, try "Can you make it more startup-focused?" or "Could you add more tech props?"
+The AI is happy to iterate until you get your perfect parody card. 🎯

 ## Overview